Computational Organic Chemistry

 Introduction

 Computational organic chemistry is a rapidly growing field at the interface of chemistry and computer science.
-It uses computers to simulate the behaviour of molecules and to predict their properties.
+It uses computers to simulate the behavior of molecules and to predict their properties.
 This has a wide range of applications, including drug design, materials science, and environmental chemistry.

 Basic Concepts